iva2k/pi-base/docs/GD_SERVICE.md

 ### 1. Create a Google Cloud Project

-Go to Google Cloud Console <https://console.cloud.google.com> and create a new Google Cloud project.
+Go to Google Cloud Console <https://console.cloud.google.com> (login or switch account as necessary) and create a new Google Cloud project.
 Give your project a name, change the project ID and click the `Create` button.

 For tools in this repository, a project `PiBaseDemo` has been already created.